 While the structural repairs were underway additional projects were launched to make the theater more attractive to promoters.
 The stage was enlarged and new lighting and audio equipment were installed.
 The theater’s already sublime acoustic properties were left intact.

-The theater owes its distinctive character to architect John Eberson, the master of “atmospheric” theater design, and it is one of the few Eberson theaters around the world still standing.
+The Olympia Theater owes its distinctive character to architect John Eberson, the master of “atmospheric” theater design, and it is one of the few Eberson theaters around the world still standing.
 Restoration of Eberson’s original design scheme, including original colors and finishes, was another top priority of the construction plan.
 Following detailed analysis, decorative painters restored the original, vibrant paint scheme to the decorative plasterwork throughout the theater.
 Seventies-vintage plastic seating was replaced with wood-and-brass seats boasting historically appropriate detailing.
 Even the new carpeting was custom-loomed to match the 1926 original.

 Today, as the restoration work nears completion, Miami’s most beloved cultural venue has retained its stature in a downtown that continues its own transformation.
 High-rise office buildings and glittering luxury condominiums have replaced many of the theater’s aging neighbors.
-Downtown Miami is once again becoming a place to live, work, shop and play, and the Gusman Center is at the heart of the action – just as it was in 1926.
+Downtown Miami is once again becoming a place to live, work, shop and play, and the Olympia Theater is at the heart of the action – just as it was in 1926.